-18000. (a) Unless otherwise provided in the contract, a trustee is not personally liable on a contract properly entered into in the trustee's representative capacity in the course of administration of the trust unless the trustee fails to reveal the trustee's representative capacity and identify the trust in the contract.
+18000. (a) Unless otherwise provided in the contract or in this chapter, a trustee is not personally liable on a contract properly entered into in the trustee's fiduciary capacity in the course of administration of the trust unless the trustee fails to reveal the trustee's representative capacity and identify the trust in the contract.

-(b) The personal liability of a trustee on a contract entered into prior to [operative date] is governed by prior law and not by this section.
+(b) The personal liability of a trustee on a contract entered into before July 1, 1987, is governed by prior law and not by this section.